zeus-12/uxie/README.md

 ### Low priority

+- [ ] add "++ for autocomplete" in the default placeholder of the editor
 - [ ] replace prisma w. drizzle and use edge runtime for chat
 - [ ] setup permissions inside liveblocks dashboard
 - [ ] see if u can see all the users in the liveblocks room, (and display it at top)